GP

 • gp2Scale_batch_size (int, optional) – Matrix batch size for distributed computing in gp2Scale.
 The default is 10000.

-• store_inv (bool, optional) – If True, the algorithm calculates and stores the inverse of the covariance matrix after each training or update of the dataset or hyperparameters, which makes computing the posterior covariance faster.
+• calc_inv (bool, optional) – If True, the algorithm calculates and stores the inverse of the covariance matrix after each training or update of the dataset or hyperparameters, which makes computing the posterior covariance faster (5-10 times).
 For larger problems (>2000 data points), the use of inversion should be avoided due to computational instability and costs.
-The default is True.
+The default is False.
 Note, the training will always use Cholesky or LU decomposition instead of the inverse for stability reasons.
 Storing the inverse is a good option when the dataset is not too large and the posterior covariance is heavily used.

 • ram_economy (bool, optional) – Only of interest if the gradient and/or Hessian of the marginal log_likelihood is/are used for the training.
 If True, components of the derivative of the marginal log-likelihood are calculated subsequently, leading to a slow-down but much less RAM usage.
 If the derivative of the kernel (or noise function) with respect to the hyperparameters (gp_kernel_function_grad) is going to be provided, it has to be tailored: for ram_economy=True it should be of the form f(x1[, x2], direction, hyperparameters, obj) and return a 2d numpy array of shape len(x1) x len(x2).
 If ram_economy=False, the function should be of the form f(x1[, x2,] hyperparameters, obj) and return a numpy array of shape H x len(x1) x len(x2), where H is the number of hyperparameters.
 CAUTION: This array will be stored and is very large.